-Ongoing Pivotal Phase 3 Clinical Program
+Phase 3 Clinical Program

-We have initiated a pivotal clinical trial program that consists of two prospective, randomized parallel-arm, vehicle controlled, multicenter, doublemasked Phase 3 clinical trials evaluating the safety and efficacy of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery.
-We initiated the first of these Phase 3 trials in February 2014 and the second trial in April 2014.
-We expect to report results from both these trials during the first quarter of 2015.
+In 2014, we initiated a pivotal clinical trial program that consisted of two prospective, randomized parallel-arm, vehicle controlled, multicenter, double-masked Phase 3 clinical trials evaluating the safety and efficacy of OTX-DP for the treatment of ocular inflammation and pain following cataract surgery.
+We initiated the first of these Phase 3 clinical trials in February 2014 and the second trial in April 2014.
+Patient enrollment was completed in September 2014 and the topline efficacy data from these clinical trials was reported in March and April 2015.
+We plan to initiate a third Phase 3 clinical trial in the second half of 2015.

-We plan to conduct these trials in an aggregate of approximately 480 patients, or 240 patients in each trial, at approximately 34 sites in the United States.
-As of June 30, 2014, we had enrolled approximately 197 patients in the first trial and approximately 61 patients in the second trial.
-We will randomize patients in a 2:1 ratio to receive either OTX-DP or a placebo vehicle control punctum plug without active drug.
-We will evaluate patients at days 2, 4, 8, 14, 30 and 60 following surgery.
+We enrolled an aggregate of 488 patients in these trials at 32 sites in the United States pursuant to our effective IND.
+We randomized patients in a 2:1 ratio to receive either OTX-DP or a placebo vehicle control punctum plug without active drug.
+We enrolled 247 patients at 16 sites in the first Phase 3 clinical trial.
+We enrolled 241 patients at 16 sites in the second Phase 3 clinical trial.
+We evaluated patients at days 2, 4, 8, 14, 30 and 60 following surgery.